 How Does Quantitative Easing Work?

 There are different forms of quantitative easing.
-But one form is where.
+This is one form:

 - The Central Bank creates reserves.
 This is creating money electronically.
 Basically, the Bank just decides to inflate its cash reserves by say £50bn.